Tomato Plants

 • If the attack of the disease is high, spraying with 2 grams of Secure per liter of water gives good results.

-8. Tomato Bushy Stunt Disease of Tomatoes:
+8. Tomato Bushy Stunt Disease:

-Symptoms of Tomato Bushy Stunt Disease
+Symptoms of Tomato Bushy Stunt.

-Symptoms of Bushy Stunt.
+Symptoms of Tomato Bushy Stunt.
 Image: SAU

 • Collecting seeds from disease-free plants.